6 Benefits of Deploying Hosted Enterprise Voice

 5. Integration with Existing Business Tools

 Another huge benefit of deploying hosted enterprise voice is its interoperability with existing onsite systems.
-For example, cloud-based voice products like VoiceMaxx CE can integrate with West’s Cloud Contact Center products to provide a complete and scalable voice and contact center solution.
+For example, cloud-based voice products like VoiceMaxx CE and VoiceMaxx Cloud Calling can integrate seamlessly with West’s Cloud Contact Center products to provide a complete and scalable voice and contact center solution.
 Office 365 and existing Customer Relationship Management (CRM) systems can work with these cloud-based utilities to quickly provide your call center agents with up-to-date customer contact information, predictive dialing, call history, enhanced call routing, call recording, and much more.
 With a consolidated system, employees are able to handle customer inquiries or follow-ups with the optimal number of resources and tools at their fingertips, increasing efficiency and resulting in greater customer satisfaction.

 6. Improves Collaboration and Productivity

 Providing all your employees with the same, feature-rich collaboration software, on the same platform, will ensure your employees have the tools they need to perform their job functions quickly and effectively.
-Hosted enterprise voice solutions work across all office situations whether on-premises or remote and across a majority of devices - for a universal user experience.
+Hosted enterprise-grade voice solutions work across all office situations whether on-premises or remote and across a majority of devices - for a universal user experience.
 Solutions like Cisco Jabber, Cisco Webex Teams and Webex Teams Hybrid, and Microsoft Skype for Business are comprehensive collaboration utilities with communication choices ranging from instant messaging and meeting, to voice capabilities and file sharing, to video calling with directory and calendar access for any kind of collaboration situation that might arise.
 With all users on the same platform, accessing the same cutting-edge tools, more work is completed in less time.

-Here’s what you need to know about the benefits of hosted enterprise voice in a nutshell.
-It will cut down on operating costs for the business, from hardware, support, deployment and upgrade standpoints.
+Here’s what you need to know about the benefits of hosted voice communications in a nutshell: it will cut down on operating costs for the business, from hardware, support, deployment and upgrade standpoints.
 Your users will always have the best, most current communication and collaboration features available to use.
 A hosted voice system can be deployed almost anywhere, across any platform, regardless of geographic location.
 Furthermore, companies gain peace of mind from the business continuity and disaster recovery capabilities offered by a cloud-based voice solution.
 Top-of-the-line hosted voice systems will integrate with the everyday business tools you are already using.
 And finally, you’ll notice improved collaboration and productivity in your organization as employees have the tools and access they need to perform their jobs to the best of their abilities.